-- Equal pay (Too many females KNOW they are paid less compared to their male counterpart)
+- Equal pay (Too many females KNOW they are paid less compared to their male colleagues)

-Where some consulting firms are making an impression
+Where some consulting firms are making a mark

 We work with a broad range of clients, typically boutique consultancies, who are often ahead of the game in addressing many of the points raised.
-For example, a number of our clients offer excellent ‘return to work’ programmes or are clear about the flexibility that can be given in the interview process often 4 days a week or hours that allow for school drop offs.
-Others have exemplary maternity pay schemes notable the best I’ve seen offering 6 months full pay and even shared parental leave.
+For example, a number of our clients offer excellent ‘return to work’ programmes or are clear about the flexibility that can be given in the interview process often 4 days a week or hours that allow for school drop-offs to make things easier for females with families.
+Others have exemplary maternity pay schemes; the best I’ve seen offering 6 months of full pay and even shared parental leave.